20k/crapmud_documentation/README.md

 #remove scriptname -> will remove a script from the server

+# -> lists all local scripts for that user

+#dir -> opens the script directory (shared between users)

+#edit scriptname -> creates or opens a script for editing

 ## GENERAL

 The console prompt you're given is a raw JS terminal, essentially of the form "return \<input\>".
 This means that if you enter 1+1, you get 2